ollls/quartz-h2/README.md

 ### Loggng

-Use .../src/main/resources/logback-test.xml to tailor to your specific requirements.
+Use .../src/main/resources/logback-test.xml to tailor log ouput to your specific requirements.

 Also you may use options to control logging level.
 ```